HellraiserCW/nodejs2024Q1-service/README.md

 npm start
 ```

-The app is starting on port 4000 as default, you can change this by setting another value for PORT variable in .env file
+The app is starting on port 4000 as default, you can change this by setting another value for PORT variable after renaming `.env.example` to `.env` file

 ## Testing